shijiew97/GBnpmle/README.md

 # GBnpmle
-R pakcage for Generative Bootstrapping for Nonparametric Maximum Likelihood Estimation, _GB-NPMLE_ in short.
+R package for Generative Bootstrapping for Nonparametric Maximum Likelihood Estimation, _GB-NPMLE_ in short.

 ## Abstract
 Nonparametric maxium likelihood estimation (NPMLE) is a popular mtehodology for estimating a latent density in mixture models.
 However, the classical NPMLE is almost surely discrete, making it less attractive for modeling continuous latent densities.

 Bootstrapping, e.g. the weighted likelihood bootstrap, is a natural way to simulate from the latent distribution and introduce smoothness into the NPMLE.
-GB-NPMLE is a generative framework for fast bootstrapping.
+GB-NPMLE is a generative framework for rapidly obtaining a bootstrapped NPMLE distribution.
 In terms of density estimation, GB-NPMLE is almost indistinguishable from traditional bootstrapping based on repeated evaluations on resampled data.
 However, GB-NPMLE only requires a single evaluation of a two-stage algorithm, making it computationally much more efficient.

 ## Installation
 To fit GB-NPMLE, there are several software tools that need to be installed before using this R package.
 The main of GB-NPMLE function is written in `Python` using the __Pytorch__ library.
 We also strongly recommend using `CUDA` (GPU-Based tool) to train GB-NPMLE which can be much faster than using `CPU`.